Clinton says Trump should be questioned about Epstein contacts

 Published:

-Hillary Clinton released her opening statement to the committee, in which she said she believed that Trump's close contacts with Epstein warranted a committee hearing.
+Hillary Clinton released her opening statement before the committee, in which she said that Trump's close contacts with Epstein should be a subject for a committee hearing.

-The Republican-led committee has been demanding for months that the Clintons be questioned about their dealings with Epstein, even accusing them of contempt of Congress for failing to comply with a subpoena.
+The Republican-led committee has for months demanded to question the Clintons about their dealings with Epstein, even accusing them of contempt of Congress for failing to comply with a subpoena.

-Both Hillary and Bill Clinton have denied any wrongdoing in connection with Epstein and have not been charged with any crimes.
+Both Hillary and Bill Clinton have denied any wrongdoing in connection with Epstein, and neither has been charged with any crimes.

 Open hearing

-The couple, in turn, have offered to be questioned in a public committee hearing or to answer questions in writing.
+The couple, in turn, have offered to be questioned at a committee hearing open to the public, or to answer the questions in writing.
 In an interview with the BBC, Hillary Clinton claimed that the committee chairman, Republican James Comer of Kentucky, is exploiting the Epstein scandal politically.

 Loading related articles...